 Review Cover as Children Grow

-Your cover needs decrease as children get older and become more independent.
-A 14-year-old needs far less supervision than a 2-year-old.
-Review your stay-at-home parent's cover every 2-3 years and adjust the sum insured downward as children age.
-This keeps premiums affordable and ensures you are not over-insured.
+Your cover needs decrease as children get older and become more self-sufficient.
+A 14-year-old requires far less supervision and care than a 2-year-old.
+Review your stay-at-home parent's cover every 2-3 years and consider reducing the sum insured as children age.
+This keeps premiums manageable and avoids paying for more cover than the family needs.

 5

-The most common gap in family life insurance is that only the income-earning parent is covered.
-Both parents should have appropriate life insurance.
-The income earner needs cover to replace their salary; the stay-at-home parent needs cover to replace their childcare and household contribution.
-Failing to insure the stay-at-home parent leaves the family exposed to a major financial risk.
+The most common gap in family financial protection is insuring only the income earner.
+Both parents need appropriate life insurance.
+The income earner needs cover to replace their salary and clear debts.
+The stay-at-home parent needs cover to replace their childcare and household contribution.
+Leaving either parent uninsured exposes the family to a major financial risk.

 6